Form 3250, Part IV: Reporting Gifts from Foreign Persons

 Questions around the foreign gift tax typically arise when an American receives money from a non-U.S. person.
 Chief among these are: “Do I have to pay tax on a foreign gift?” and “Do gifts count as income?

-The short answer to both of those questions is no, at least as far as the IRS is concerned.
-But, there are some key details to be aware of.
-Neglecting to do your due diligence on how to proceed when you receive a large foreign gift could result in financial penalties imposed by the IRS.
+The short answer to both of those questions is "no," at least as far as the IRS is concerned.
+But, there are some key details to be aware of lest you unknowingly trigger financial penalties by the IRS.

 In this article, we’ll review in more depth what qualifies as a foreign gift, why the value and giver of the gift matters, and how to correctly declare a foreign gift on your U.S. tax return.